 Note: This post includes affiliate links which help support Honey & Pine

-Obviously, if you prefer milk chocolate, just sub milk chocolate chips for the white chocolate chips in this recipe.
+If you prefer milk chocolate, you can easily substitute chocolate chips for the white chocolate chips in this recipe.
 I know y’all are smart enough to know that but still, I said it just to be sure.
 In fact, you can sub milk chocolate chips, dark chocolate chips, peanut butter chips, etc. It won’t cause any problems.
 I often make these with peanut butter chips for my Dad since he’s a peanut butter fan.